eltrompetero/coniii/README.md

 The link to the arXiv article is here: [https://arxiv.org/abs/1801.08216].

-Documentation is included in the "docs/\_build/html/index.html".
+Documentation is included at "docs/\_build/html/index.html".
 Online documentation is hosted at [https://eddielee.co/coniii/_build/html/index.html].

 ## Installation